|Author:||Johann Wolfgang von Goethe|

-The boring genius
+the boring genius

-First things first: By the time JWG embarks on his big journey to Italy, he is already a veritable superstar: Die Leiden des jungen Werther (The Sorrows of Young Werther) of 1774 had been a real zinger, and JGW had consequently been made JW von G in 1782.
+First things first: By the time Johann Wolfgang von Goethe embarks on his journey to Italy, he is already a veritable superstar: his earlier book Die Leiden des jungen Werther (The Sorrows of Young Werther) has been a real zinger, and Johann Wolfgang Goethe has consequently been made Johann Wolfgang VON Goethe in 1782.

-Johann Wolfgang von Goethe – a star breaks out
+a star breaks out

-too much genius
+too much self-improvement

 ”Nature is, after all, the only book that offers important content on every page.”

 Goethe’s feat of traveling by carriage to Italy in the late 1700s is okay.
 The storytelling is okay, too, but there are simply too many “scientific” observations and artsy ramblings in it to make it an interesting read.
 The writing style is good, especially when he gets into aphorisms.
 I didn’t feel like I learned much about Italy or the way there, though.